How to care for our products.

 If you haven't done so already, please read our wood product disclaimers section, as this will help you to better understand our products.

 When purchasing an item from our range containing rustic reclaimed wood, from time to time some customers may initially find that they can feel an excess of wax to the top of the wood.
 This wax is the very last layer of treatment to the wood, but can take up to two weeks to fully set.
 This may be due to the change of environments or movement during transit.

 If you believe that there is an excess of wax to the wood, the best thing to do is to lightly rub over the wood with either wire wool, or a fine grade sandpaper (e.g. 240 grade).
-This will gently remove the excess from the table without harming the wood.
+This will gently remove any excess from the table without harming the wood.

 If you feel that the wax has not sufficiently hardened by the time it has reached you, it may be that it is acclimatising to to new surroundings and failed to fully 'set'.
 In such cases, we advise customers to allow for plenty of air flow around the product, preferably cool air - not hot.
 The aid of a fan would also help speed up the resetting process.
 Please also take care with clothing as the wax may stain.